PhilAppleby/ukbb-srmed/README.md

 - During testing an excluded word list was built (cf. stop words from Natural Language Processing) to prevent the software from making unwanted one-word matches, as part of an iterative process.

-- All code is intended to be run from a Linix / Unix command line.
+- All code is intended to be run from a Linux / Unix command line.

 The following subdirectories can be found in the repository: